 A decision audit, then a record that learns.

-Every audit follows the same disciplined structure.
+Every audit follows the same disciplined structure — on a term sheet or a care arrangement.
 Every audit you save makes the next one sharper.
 Here is exactly what happens.

 Five dimensions of what you're missing.